Dichography: Two-frame Ultrafast Imaging from a Single Diffraction Pattern: Results

 From these zoomed-in representations of the disentangled scattering signals, it is also possible to identify few regions where the intensities are not fully disentangled.
 For example, the white arrows in Fig.~\ref{fig:SFEL_single}f and Fig.~\ref{fig:SFEL_single}g indicate the same coordinates in the two patterns.
-In Fig.~\ref{fig:SFEL_single}g, this area correspond to a high intensity streak in the direction of cube facets, as visible from the reconstruction in Fig.~\ref{fig:SFEL_single}c.
+In Fig.~\ref{fig:SFEL_single}g, this area corresponds to a high intensity streak in the direction of cube facets, as visible from the reconstruction in Fig.~\ref{fig:SFEL_single}c.
 Despite the absence of any related structural feature in the other reconstructed frame in Fig.~\ref{fig:SFEL_single}b, its disentangled pattern in Fig.~\ref{fig:SFEL_single}f still presents traces of this strong scattering signal.
 This signal marginally affects the inner density profile in Fig.~\ref{fig:SFEL_single}c, slightly distorted in the direction of the cube facets of the other frame.
 We refer to this ``cross-talking'' between the two frames -- where features in one create slight artifacts in the other due to strongly differing scattering intensity in specific directions -- as \emph{ghosting}.
+The origin of ghosting artifacts is further discussed in Sec.~\ref{subsec:uniqueness}.
 On the other hand, the intensities mistakenly assigned to the first frame in Fig.~\ref{fig:SFEL_single}f are about two orders of magnitude lower than those correctly retrieved in Fig.~\ref{fig:SFEL_single}g.
-This is evident from the logarithmic color map on the right and underscores the ability of \emph{Dichography} to separate the two signals, even when their intensities differ strongly.
+This is evident from the logarithmic color map on the right and underscores the ability of \emph{Dichography} to separate the two signals, even when their intensities locally differ by orders of magnitude in the diffraction signal.